33 Swedish Inventions That Made a Big Impact on the World

 Microsoft eventually integrated Skype in its operating system Windows, and used its technology as a basis for its Teams business communication software.

-Skype has not only become one of the most popular communication tools in the world, it also revolutionized the way we stay connected with loved ones who are far away and paved the way for popular newcomers such as Zoom and Apple’s FaceTime.
+Skype not only became one of the most popular communication tools in the world, it also revolutionized the way we stay connected with loved ones who are far away and paved the way for popular newcomers such as Zoom and Apple’s FaceTime.

 Life-saving Drones

-Swedish innovators have come up with a number of life-saving drones, including the world’s first Automated External Defibrillator (AED).
+Swedish innovators have come up with a number of life-saving drones, including the world’s first drone system that delivers an Automated External Defibrillator (AED) to heart-attack victims.

 The first use of this drone took place in Trollhättan, Sweden in December of 2021, with an Everdrone autonomous drone delivering a defibrillator that saved the life of a 71-year-old Swedish man.